Many aspiring entrepreneurs and business owners obsess about starting a business. This obsession can be all-encompassing, and most never get started.

 - Learn – Use focus groups, listen to your customer service team, and take advantage of social media.

-Some of the best ideas happen entirely by accident.
+Some of the best business ideas happen entirely by accident.

 These moments of unexpected inspiration don’t always fall into our laps, though – many great ideas come through careful investigation and research.